gebruikersnaam1/DEV-7/readme.md

 ## Acknowledgments

 * Hogeschool Rotterdam (HR) has provide slides and study material to understand and develop in the programming language R.
+* The folder "basic(Practice/Basic)" is fully based on the tutorial of the legendary DerekBanas(https://www.youtube.com/user/derekbanas)